priyanshutupp/ProjeManager/README.md

 - User authentication: Secure user authentication using Firebase authentication.
 - Customizable settings: Personalize the app's settings based on individual preferences.

+## Application
+Download and install the app-release.apk file to run the app in your android device.
+Some screenshots of the app:

 ## Dependencies
 - Firebase: [https://firebase.google.com](https://firebase.google.com)
 - Glide: [https://github.com/bumptech/glide](https://github.com/bumptech/glide)